-If still tied, the results against the next highest placed team (or teams, if tied) shall be used in succession until
+If still tied, the results against the next highest placed team (or teams, if tied) shall be used in succession until all results have been considered.

 If still tied, and there is no practical manner to determine the ranking, the final classification between the teams in the tie shall be decided by coin-toss.